wsydney76/craft-contentoverview/docs/config/pages-setup.md

 ### Settings

+The `createPage` method is called with a `pageKey` parameter, which is used to build the URL of the page (e.g. `/admin/contentoverview/festival`) and internally to identify the page in ajax request.

-Settings for the page object:
+Other settings for the page object:

 #### label